 It’s important to understand that the Federal Reserve can buy or sell securities, including government securities like Treasury bonds.
 These buy-and-sell transactions are the “operations.”

 The term “open market” refers to the fact that the Fed doesn’t buy securities directly from the U.S. Treasury.
 Instead, securities dealers compete on the open market based on price, submitting bids or offers to the Trading Desk of the New York Fed through an electronic auction system.

 The use of open market operations as a monetary policy tool ultimately helps the Fed pursue its dual mandate—maximizing employment, promoting stable prices—by influencing the supply of reserves in the banking system, which leads to interest rate changes.

 Note: Most operations are not outright purchases or sales of transactions but rather repurchase or reverse repurchase transactions.
-The New York Fed’s Open Market Operations tutorial describes these “repos” or “reverse repo transactions” in more detail.
+The New York Fed’s Monetary Policy Implementation explainer describes these “repos” or “reverse repo transactions” in more detail.

 When the Trading Desk purchases government securities, such as Treasury bonds, the Fed deposits funds into the bank accounts of the sellers.